kuzzleio/documentation-old/sdk-reference/source/includes/security/_security.md

 }
 ```

-Tells whether an action is allowed, denied or conditional based on the rights provided as the first argument.
+Tells whether an action is allowed, denied or conditional based on the rights provided as the first argument:

 - `allowed` is returned when an action is authorized without condition
 - `conditional` is returned when the authorization depends on a closure
 - `denied` is returned when the action is forbidden

 An action is defined as a couple of action and controller (mandatory), plus an index and a collection(optional).

 <aside class="notice">